-- 26.2.1.4 The cost savings associated with a calculated reduction of real power energy losses on the transmission system(s) will be added to the benefit; and - 26.2.1.5 The cost increase associated with a calculated increase of real power energy losses on the transmission system(s) will be added to the cost. - 26.2.2 The Duke Transmission Provider will develop planning level cost estimates for use in determining the regional benefit-to-cost ratio.
-Detailed engineering estimates may be used if available. - 26.2.3 The cost savings and/or increase associated with real power losses on the transmission system(s) within the SERTP region with the implementation of the proposed regional transmission project will be estimated for each Impacted Utility throughout the ten (10) year transmission planning horizon as follows: - 26.2.3.1 The Duke Transmission Provider will utilize power flow models to determine the change in real power losses on the transmission system at estimated average load levels. - 26.2.3.2 The Duke Transmission Provider will estimate the energy savings associated with the change in real power losses utilizing historical or forecasted data that is publicly available (e.g., FERC Form 714). - 26.2.4 For potential transmission projects found to satisfy the foregoing benefit-to-cost analysis, the Impacted Utilities will then consult with the transmission developer of that project to establish a schedule for the following activities: 1) the transmission developer providing detailed financial terms for its proposed project and 2) the proposed transmission project to be reviewed by the jurisdictional and/or governance authorities of the Impacted Utilities pursuant to Section 26.4 for potential selection in a regional transmission plan for RCAP.
+- 26.2.3 The cost savings and/or increase associated with real power losses on the transmission system(s) within the SERTP region with the implementation of the proposed regional transmission project will be estimated for each Impacted Utility throughout the ten (10) year transmission planning horizon as follows: - 26.2.3.1 The Duke Transmission Provider will utilize power flow models to determine the change in real power losses on the transmission system at estimated average load levels. - (a) If the estimated change in real power transmission losses is less than 1 MW on a given transmission system of an Impacted Utility, no cost savings and/or cost increase for change in real power transmission losses on such system will be assigned to the proposal. - 26.2.3.2 The Duke Transmission Provider will estimate the energy savings associated with the change in real power losses utilizing historical or forecasted data that is publicly available (e.g., FERC Form 714). - 26.2.4 Within 30 days of the Duke Transmission Provider completing the foregoing regional benefit-to-cost analysis, the Duke Transmission Provider will notify the transmission developer of the results of that analysis.
+For potential transmission projects found to satisfy the foregoing benefit-to-cost analysis, the Impacted Utilities will then consult with the transmission developer of that project to establish a schedule for the following activities specified below, with the schedule to be developed within 90 days of the notification: 1) the transmission developer providing detailed financial terms for its proposed project and 2) the proposed transmission project to be reviewed by the jurisdictional and/or governance authorities of the Impacted Utilities pursuant to Section 26.4 for potential selection in a regional transmission plan for RCAP.14